etal-lab/academic-kickstart/content/join_us/_index.md

     weight: 1
 ---

-`I am hiring Ph.D. students that have experiences in `

 Thank you for your interests in our research group.
 We always welcome potential new members with passion in **environmental/experimental fluid mechanics**.
 It is recommended that prospective students have a background in engineering (civil, mechanical, aerospace) but students from the science disciplines are also encouraged to contact me for research opportunities.

 ## Ph.D. students